-Brittany Clelan, the director of human resources for Northstar-at-Tahoe Resort in Lake Tahoe, California, recently discussed the various jobs, offered tips on how to land these jobs and insight on what it takes to succeed working at a ski resort like the Northstar-at-Tahoe or Diamond Peak Ski Resort.
+Brittany Clelan, the director of human resources for Northstar-at-Tahoe Resort in Lake Tahoe, California, recently discussed the various jobs, offered tips on how to land these jobs and insight on what it takes to succeed working at a ski resort like Northstar-at-Tahoe or Diamond Peak Ski Resort.

 What are some of the various jobs at a ski resort and how many people does the ski resorts you work with employ during busy season?

 Clelan: During peak season we have 1,600 people on staff.
 Positions range from lift operators, rental technicians, snow reporters, food and beverage personnel, retail, parking attendants, rink operators, grounds staff, ticket sellers, day care attendants – pretty much the same jobs as an amusement park.
 We are looking for employees that genuinely want to share a good day with the guests.

 What is the biggest need at a ski resort during busy season?

 Clelan: They biggest need is for ski instructors as we experience an increase in lessons for kids during that time.
 We hire and employ 50 weekend/holiday only instructors to handle the peak periods.